dlab-berkeley/R-Data-Visualization/README.md

 ## Workshop Goals

 In this workshop, we provide an introduction to data visualization in R. First, we'll cover some basics of visualization theory.
 Then, we'll explore how to plot data in R using `ggplot2`.
+The learning objectives are:

+1. Identify instances when visualization helps with analysis and understanding
+2. Understand the general principles and common pitfalls of data visualization
+3. Learn the ggplot functions for creating data visualizations

-We aim to cover the following types of plots:
+We will cover the following types of plots:
 * histograms
 * bar charts
 * box plots